Hiwonder-docs/JetMax/source/docs/6_Advanced_Program_Lessons.md

 * **Preparation**

-As Jetson Nano B01 board does not come with a built-in memory module, it’s important to burn the system image onto the SD card and insert the SD card into Jetson Nano so that Jetson Nano can boot up successfully.
+As Jetson Nano B01 board does not come with a built-in memory module, it's important to burn the system image onto the SD card and insert the SD card into Jetson Nano so that Jetson Nano can boot up successfully.

 Unlike an ISO file that is typically used to install an operating system on a computer, the official OS for the Jetson Nano (Ubuntu system) is an img file that needs to be written directly onto the SD card.
 For example, burn the system image of JetAuto created by our company.